Perlkonig/grav-plugin-blogroll/README.md

     description: "Third link"
     link: "http://example.com/3"
     tags: [tag1,tag2]
-    sortkey: ccc
+    sortkey: aaa
 ```

 - The `name` is what appears in the output.

-- If provided, the `description` is added after the name.
+- If provided, the `description` is displayed after the name.

-- The `link` is self-explanatory.
-The `link` field **must be unique across your entire list**!
-The system won't complain or anything, but you will get undefined merging and sorting results otherwise.
+- The `link` is self-explanatory. **The `link` field must be unique across your entire list!** The system won't complain or anything, but you will get undefined merging and sorting results otherwise.

 - The `tags` field is how you generate individual lists.
 When you `include` the twig file you have to specify one or more tags.
 The system will pull those links out for display.